-Fees paid to the Responsible Entity and its associates out of the Fund's property during the year are disclosed in note 16 of the financial statements.
+Fees paid to the Responsible Entity and its associates out of the Fund property during the year are disclosed in note 16 to the financial statements.

-No fees were paid out of the Fund's property to the directors of the Responsible Entity during the year.
+No fees were paid out of Fund property to the directors of the Responsible Entity during the year.